DaigaTahkapaa/Project-2-Weather-App/frontend/README.md

 ### Known Limitations

+- **Location Suggestions:** Currently powered by the OpenWeather Geocoding API.
+Suggestions only appear for exact string matches—partial or misspelled inputs return no results.
+For example, typing "Rovanie" yields nothing; you must enter the full "Rovaniemi" to see it suggested.
+- **Duplicate Location Handling:** Locations with the same name, country, and state but slightly different coordinates are deduplicated by keeping only the first result.
+Without a map picker, there's no practical way to distinguish them—this was deemed acceptable for the project scope.
+- **Responsive Layout:** Works on desktop and mobile screens, but not perfect.
+Ran out of time to tweak details for smaller screen layouts.
+Behavior is acceptable (tested on personal phones and browser developer tools).
+- **Accessibility (work in progress):** Basic semantic markup and ARIA labels are present, but the implementation hasn't been thoroughly tested.
+Keyboard navigation and screen-reader support would need deeper review with more time.
+- **Render Cold Starts:** On Render's free tier, backend services spin down after inactivity.
+The next request triggers a cold start, which can delay responses by 30–60 seconds.
+This makes the app feel sluggish if it hasn't been used recently.
 - **No offline support:** The app requires an internet connection.
 A service worker could cache recent weather data.
 - **API rate limits:** OpenWeatherMap's free tier has call limits.
 Heavy usage could hit these limits.
 - **No weather alerts:** The One Call API provides alerts, but they're not displayed.